sejr/core-interpreter/README.md

 [![Build Status](https://travis-ci.org/sejr/core-interpreter.svg?branch=master)](https://travis-ci.org/sejr/core-interpreter)

-Interpreter for the Core language written in Rust.
-This is for the Principles of Programming Languages course, CSE 5341, at Ohio State University.
+**core-interpreter** is an interpreter for Core, a basic programming language, that is implemented in Rust.
+It is primarily a way for me to learn more about the Rust programming language, but is also part of an assignment for the Principles of Programming Languages course at The Ohio State University (Spring 2017 with Wayne Heym).

 ## Getting Started